 Senator MENENDEZ.
 Let me ask you.
 I heard your answer to Senator Corker, but I want to understand.
-If this committee and members ask for information, will you be willingly disposed to give that information to members of this committee as we are making decisions?
+If this committee and members ask for information, will you be willingly disposed to give that information to members of this committee as we are making decithere is an iron will to do what is right here?